oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - Defining a mapping in an output parameter definition may use an attribute target that is meaningful in the scope of the context.
-  Within the context of Node or Relationship Type definitions these functions may only reference attributes starting from the same node (i.e. SELF).
+  Within the context of Node or relationship type definitions these functions may only reference attributes starting from the same node (i.e. SELF).